anchore/syft/README.md

 registry:yourrepo/yourimage:tag          pull image directly from a registry (no container runtime required)
 ```

-You can also update source location via the config file.
-See [Configuration](#configuration) for more details on setting this up.
+If an image source is not provided and cannot be detected from the given reference it is assumed the image should be pulled from the Docker daemon.
+If docker is not present, then the Podman daemon is attempted next, followed by reaching out directly to the image registry last.
+This default behavior can be overridden with the default-image-pull-source configuration option (See Configuration for more details).

 Simply update the syft config with `default-image-pull-source` to specify which source to use by default.

 #### Default Cataloger Configuration by scan type